skip to content

 General Principles in Criminal Law

-There are four important principles of the criminal law.
+There are 4 important principles of the criminal law.
 These principles are set out briefly here and discussed more fully later in this topic and in Court - Criminal Matters.

 Innocent until proven guilty (the presumption of innocence)

-The basis of our system of criminal justice is that a person, although charged with an offence, is considered innocent until proved guilty of the offence.
-The magistrate, judge or jury, as the case may be, must be satisfied beyond a reasonable doubt that the person is guilty.
-Where there is a reasonable doubt, the person must be acquitted (that is, found to be not guilty of the offence).
+The basis of our criminal justice system is that a person charged with a criminal offence is considered innocent until proven guilty of the offence.
+The magistrate, judge or jury (as the case may be) must be satisfied beyond a reasonable doubt that the person is guilty.
+Where there is a reasonable doubt, the person must be acquitted (found not guilty of the offence).

-The fact that a person has been charged does not mean that she or he is guilty, and any discussion of the charge should make it clear that at this stage the offence is only alleged.
+The fact that a person has been charged does not mean that they are guilty, and any discussion of the charge should make it clear that at this stage the offence is only alleged.

 Burden of proof

-The prosecution have the task of proving the guilt of the person who is charged with an offence (the defendant).
+The prosecution must prove the guilt of the person who is charged with an offence (the defendant).
 For the defendant to be found guilty of an offence, it must be proved beyond reasonable doubt.
-It is not up to the defendant to establish her or his innocence.
+It is not up to the defendant to establish their innocence.

 This rule applies in all criminal trials, although sometimes is up to the defendant to give evidence of a certain point in the defence case.
-For example, in those offences which prohibit a certain act 'without reasonable excuse', the defendant must explain her or his excuse, although it is up to the prosecution to prove that the excuse is not reasonable.
+For example, for conduct that is prohibited "without reasonable excuse", the prosecution must prove that the conduct occurred, but the defendant must show some evidence that they had a reasonable excuse.
+It is then up to the prosecution to prove that their excuse is not reasonable.

-In some cases the burden of proof of a particular defence (such as insanity) may be on the defendant, but then the defence need only be proved on the balance of probabilities,and not beyond a reasonable doubt, as the prosecution must do.
+In some cases the burden of proof of a particular defence (such as mental incompetence) may be on the defendant, but then the defence need only be proved on the balance of probabilities, and not beyond a reasonable doubt, as the prosecution must do.

 Right to remain silent

 Generally a person is not required to answer police questions.
 However, there are some exceptions to this rule.
-The main exception is that a police officer can request the name and address of a person found committing an offence, or who the police officer has reasonable cause to suspect has committed, or is about to commit, an offence or of a person who may be able to assist in the investigation of an offence or suspected offence [Summary Offences Act 1953 s 74A].
-In these circumstances a person who refuses to give her or his name and address, or who gives a false name and address, commits an offence.
-Drivers of motor vehicles are also required to give their name and address, and that of the owner of the car, as well as some questions in relations to firearms see : arrest and questioning.
+The main exception is that a police officer can request the name and address of a person found committing an offence, or who the police officer has reasonable cause to suspect has committed, or is about to commit, an offence or of a person who may be able to assist in the investigation of an offence or suspected offence [Summary Offences Act 1953 (SA) s 74A].
+In these circumstances a person who refuses to give their name and address, or who gives a false name and address, commits an offence.
+Drivers of motor vehicles are also required to give their name and address, and that of the owner of the car, as well as some questions in relations to firearms.
+See Being questioned.

 Double jeopardy

-The principle of criminal law called the double jeopardy rule is that no person should be punished more than once for the same offence and that no person ought to be placed twice in jeopardy (at risk) of being convicted.
+The double jeopardy rule protects a person from being punished more than once for the same offending or being placed more than once in jeopardy (at risk) of being convicted for the same conduct.
 This means that a person who has been charged, tried and acquitted cannot be charged again for the same matter.
-However, often a new trial is ordered where for example, an appeal court overturns a conviction or where the first trial resulted in a hung jury or a mistrial.
+However, a new trial can be ordered where (for example) an appeal court overturns a conviction or where the first trial resulted in a hung (undecided) jury or a mistrial.

-Changes to the Criminal Procedure Act 1921 (SA) (ss 141- 148) mean that double jeopardy no longer applies for serious offences such as murder, manslaughter and aggravated rape, provided certain circumstances are met.
-There are two situations in which a person can be re-tried for an offence for which they have previously been acquitted:
+Changes to the Criminal Procedure Act 1921 (SA) mean that double jeopardy no longer applies for serious offences such as murder, manslaughter and aggravated rape, provided certain circumstances are met [see ss 141 - 148].
+There are 2 situations in which a person can be re-tried for an offence for which they have previously been acquitted:

-• Where fresh and compelling evidence not provided at the original trial is produced.
-This evidence must be reliable and substantial [Criminal Procedure Act 1921 (SA) s 147]; or
+• where fresh and compelling evidence not provided at the original trial is produced.
+This evidence must be reliable and substantial [Criminal Procedure Act 1921 (SA) ss 142, 147]

-• Where the acquittal is shown to be a ‘tainted acquittal’.
-A tainted acquittal occurs where a person was not convicted of an offence because an administration of justice offence was committed (offences of perjury, fabrication or concealment of evidence, bribery, witness or juror intimidation or attempting to pervert the course of justice).
+• where the acquittal is shown to be tainted.
+A tainted acquittal occurs where a person was not convicted of an offence because an administration of justice offence was committed (such as an offence of perjury, fabrication or concealment of evidence, bribery, witness or juror intimidation or attempting to pervert the course of justice).
 Charges can be laid against the acquitted person if it is more likely than not that they would have been convicted but for the administration of justice offence [s 148].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.